JereKuusela/valheim-world_edit_commands/publish/README.md

 - `id`: Filters objects by id.
 Supports starts with, ends with or contains by using "*".
 Default is `*` that allows all objects which don't start with "_".
 - `info`: Prints information of objects.
 - `level=integer`: Sets levels for creatures (level = stars + 1).
+- `mirror`: Mirrors the position and rotation based on the player position.
+Always mirrors the x-axis.
 - `move=forward,right,up`: Moves objects (meters).
 Static objects only update their position for other players when they leave the area.
 - `origin=player|object|world`: Base direction for `move` and `rotate`.
 Default value `player` uses the player's rotation, `object` uses the objects rotation and `world` uses the global coordinate system (x=north/south,y=up/down,z=west/east).
 - `prefab=id`: Replaces the object with the given id.